cfe-lab/Kive/INSTALL.md

 Then you can compile and install this module by running `sudo python setup.py install`.

-To confirm that the module is installed, start an interaction session by calling `python` on the command line and then enter `import psycopg2`.
+To confirm that the module is installed, start an interactive session by calling `python` on the command line and then enter `import psycopg2`.
 If this raises an `ImportError` then something has gone wrong - for example, the version of Python used to install the module is different from the version running the interactive session.

 Installing OpenMPI and mpi4py
 -----------------------------